Meta Tags For SEO: A Simple Guide For Beginners

 - og:image: Specify the image URL you want displayed when your page is linked.

-By optimizing these tags with relevant information, you can control the visual representation of your web page content on socials, increase click-through rates, and improve user experience.
-These tags are also integral for effective social media marketing.
+By optimizing these tags with relevant information, you can control the visual representation of your web page content on social media, increase click-through rates, and improve user experience.

 7. Image Alt Attributes